-- MA in Sociology, Boston College
+- MA in sociology, Boston College

-- BS in Psychology, George Washington University
+- BS in psychology, George Washington University

-As vice president at Applied Management Systems in Burlington, Shari Robbins has spent twenty years assisting clients achieve their health care operational goals via process improvement initiatives.
+As vice president at Applied Management Systems in Burlington, Shari Robbins has spent 20 years assisting clients achieve their health care operational goals via process improvement initiatives.
 Robbins has performed studies in virtually every hospital department, with a focus on physician practices/ambulatory clinics, emergency department, and health information management.
 Her technical contribution includes management span of control, labor productivity assessments, workflow analyses, and comprehensive project management support.

 The crux of any project is having a plan.
-Using her prior project work as real-life examples, Robbins runs project management seminars for both state and National healthcare societies as well as on-site seminars to meet her client’s needs.
+Using her prior project work as real-life examples, Robbins runs project management seminars for both state and national healthcare societies, as well as on-site seminars to meet her client’s needs.

 Robbins is a member of the American College of Healthcare Executives and a senior member of the Health Information Management Systems Society.
-She holds her undergraduate degree from George Washington University and her Masters from Boston College.

 What are the specifics of your educational background?